Make the ceremony suit the couple

 In brief, then the ceremony went like this……….

 Gilly was led in to the bower by her choir and grandchildren.

 We blessed the rings, by passing them around a long ribbon.
-This was in fact, three ribbons in the welsh colours of red, green and white tied together.
+This ribbon was in the colours of Wales, red, green and white.
 Meanwhile, a friend played the cello.
 The ribbon was collected by a son, and held safely.